-Misrepresentation in contract law: A brief on negligent, innocent and fraudulent statements 2nd November 2021 Contracts govern most of the transactions that a business carries out.
+Misrepresentation in contract law: A brief on negligent, innocent and fraudulent statements Contracts govern most of the transactions that a business carries out.
 When the representations that have induced someone to enter into a contract turn out not to be true or are misleading, this is misrepresentation.
-If the person who
+If the person who has entered into

 Remedies for breach of contract: Can you claim compensation?
 When a commercial contract is breached, it can cause profound difficulties for a business.
 Knowing what remedies are available means you can protect your legal position and seek to enforce your rights or obtain compensation when this is not possible.
 When a contract is breached